Namespace L2 Subnames

 The whole process is separated between offchain servers and smart contracts which are deployed on multiple chains.

-Everything starts by user listing a name on Namespace platform.
+Everything starts with the user listing a name on the Namespace platform.

 Creating an L2 listing involves:

 Subname minting process is controlled by an Offchain server.
-Since the listing configuration has a complex rules ( prices based on complex label rules, whitelisting, token gated access, name reservation etc).
-Whenever an address want to mint a subname, it will have to create a request towards an offchain server, the server will respond with a minting parameters and a signature.
-The signature is used so that smart contract can verify that minting parameters are coming from a valid source.
+Since the listing configuration has complex rules ( prices based on complex label rules, whitelisting, token-gated access, name reservation, etc), whenever an address wants to mint a subname, it will have to create a request towards an offchain server, the server will respond with minting parameters and a signature.
+The signature is used so that the smart contract can verify that minting parameters are coming from a valid source.

 So the minting process consists of:

-2. Call the contracts with provided parameters and mint a subname
+Call the contracts with the provided parameters and mint a subname

 All the minted subnames, even tho they do not come from an official ENS contracts, are resolvable to all the clients that support Wildcard resolution ( wallets, daps etc. ).
 This is achieved using ENSIP-10 Wildcard resolution and CCIP read protocol